Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 ## The function ARKG-Derive-Private-Key

-This function is performed by the delegating party, which holds the ARKG private seed `(sk_kem, sk_bl)`.
+This function is performed by the delegating party, which holds the ARKG private seed `(sk_bl, sk_kem)`.
 The resulting private key `sk'` can be used in asymmetric cryptography protocols to prove possession of `sk'` to an external party that has the corresponding public key.